Spring gardens at The Weir

 Come spring, the garden is fresh and fragrant, bringing welcome splashes of colour after a long winter.

-There's nothing more inviting than the spring garden, why not join us and refresh your senses here at The Weir this spring?
+There's nothing more inviting than the spring garden, why not join us for a fresh springtime wander soon at The Weir Garden?